 - Instituto Tecnológico de Costa Rica (TEC, Costa Rica Institute of Technology)

-- Universidad de Costa Rica (UCR, University of Costa Rica)
+- Universidad de Costa Rica (University of Costa Rica)

 - Universidad Estatal a Distancia (UNED, Distance State University)